 4th Grade to 6th Grade Sunday School

-Our 4th– 6th graders use Deep Blue, which is a curriculum with activities designed to capture attention and instill lifelong Bible skills in older elementary children.
+Our 4th– 6th graders use Cokesbury: Celebrate Wonder which is a curriculum with activities designed to inspire curiousity and wonder in the bible.
 It connects children to the Bible so they become closer to their peers, to their families, and to God through a personal relationship with Jesus Christ.
 It Speaks to children’s lives today and helps them apply their faith every day.

 Friday Bible Study